-The images in this (disjointed) post are by a talented Taiwanese “graffiti” artist named Tsai Mengda (蔡孟达), AKA Kea.
+The images in this (disjointed & metaphorically mean) post are by a talented Taiwanese “graffiti” artist named Tsai Mengda (蔡孟达), AKA Kea.
 One aspect of his aesthetic reminds me of Banksy, and Kea seems to want people to think of him in the same category.
-Imitation may be a form of flattery, but Banksy must be annoyed by how many of his “imitators” – Kea and Thierry Guetta, the documentarian-turned-art-monster depicted in Exit Through the Gift Shop, chief among them - seem so thoroughly to miss any of the political substance of his work.
+Imitation may be a form of flattery, but Banksy must be annoyed by how many of his “imitators” – Kea and Thierry Guetta, the documentarian-turned-art-monster depicted in Exit Through the Gift Shop, chief among them - seem so thoroughly to miss most of the political substance of his work.

 In fact, the entire celebration of “street art” and graffiti by the art establishment must drive someone like Banksy up a very dark wall.
 You know something’s amiss when the Los Angeles aristocracy host a street art celebration at MOCA, even if this kind of appropriation is just Capitalism 101.
 (For more on this process, see Thomas Frank’s fabulous “Conquest of Cool: Business Culture, Counterculture, and the Rise of Hip Consumerism”)

 Mark Frank, writing for Modern Art Asia had this to say of Kea and the phenomenon of gallery graffiti while blurbing an exhibition of Kea’s work at the Museum of Contemporary Art in Shanghai in 2010: